 Our pricing is a simple monthly subscription where you pay for what you use based on your expense rate in the prior 3 months.
-There are no hourly charges.
 See our pricing page for more details.

 Yes!
 Support is included as part of your plan.
 Your dedicated account manager is happy to answer any questions you might have.
 We strive to address questions in a business day or less.